bjoernmichaelsen/gentoo-go/README.md

 itself, but might one day help detect malicious code injected in the toolchain in those binaries.
 This is not to say these images are in any what "better" than the official ones.
-But if you are sufficiently paranoid, you can use these images to build and compare with an build from the official image of the same version and verify the result is the same.
+But if you are sufficiently paranoid, you can use these images to build and compare with a build from the official image of the same version and verify the result is the same.

+Note that this build still has to rely on binaries, esp. gentoos stage3 and go-bootstrap package.

 ## Is there any other benefit to these images?